Particular/Workshop.NServiceBus/exercises/09/README.md

 ### Step 2

-1. Check out sequence diagram view to vizualize the flow of messages from ClientUI all the way to shipping
+1. Check out sequence diagram view to visualize the flow of messages from ClientUI all the way to shipping
 1. Go to the saga view and check the state of some of the active sagas.